-2.2.
-Understanding concordances
+2.2 Understanding concordances

 You now have a concordance for this corpus which is also shown in the concordance list underneath the corpus list.
 Note that you can have several concordances for one and the same corpus.
 A concordance consists of